chelseybeck/airflow-dbt/README.md

   - BigQuery Data Viewer
   - Bigquery Job User

-  The service account can be [created manually](https://cloud.google.com/iam/docs/service-accounts-create#creating) in the GCP UI or using the Terraform modules in the `terraform` directory - [see details](/terraform/README.md)
+  The service account can be [created manually](https://cloud.google.com/iam/docs/service-accounts-create#creating) in the GCP UI or using the Terraform module in the `terraform` directory - [see details](/terraform/README.md)

 ## Python Environment Setup

-It's recommended to use a virtual environment to isolate your dependencies.
+It's recommended to use a virtual environment to isolate dependencies.
 Here's how to set it up:

 1. Create a virtual environment: